Efficient Generation and Quality Screening of Visible Windows for Regional SAR Reconnaissance: Per-Window Imaging Quality Evaluation and Effective Window Screening

 Each candidate window is assigned a companion point target for imaging quality evaluation.
 A unit reflectivity scatterer is placed at the geodetic center of the target region, mapped to ECEF coordinates, and evaluated with the same orbit parameters, observation geometry, echo generation model, and BP imaging process as the area scene.
-The azimuth pulse count~$N_a$ is the ceiling of the product of the pulse repetition frequency and the candidate window duration, clipped between preset minimum and maximum pulse counts to keep the simulation tractable while the coherent aperture remains substantially longer than the minimum dwell required for coarse screening.
-The range sample count~$N_r$ uses the same fast-time record length for echo synthesis of the companion point and of the regional area patch.
+The azimuth pulse count~$N_a$ is obtained by multiplying the pulse repetition frequency by the candidate window duration and rounding the product up to an integer slow time extent.
+This extent is then bounded below by a modest minimum pulse count and above by a fixed cap.
+The resulting simulation remains tractable, while the retained coherent aperture still spans far more pulses than the minimum dwell required by the geometric resolution screening.
+The range sample count~$N_r$ is held fixed at the common fast time record length shared by the echo synthesizer for the companion point and for the regional area patch.
 Let~$h$ denote the focused impulse response in either the range or the azimuth direction through the peak, normalized to unit peak amplitude.
 The mainlobe is the central portion bounded by the first nulls, and the sidelobe region comprises the remainder of the profile.
 Three indicators are defined as follows.